joshsomething/WordSimilarity/README.md

 ## Introduction:
-This project is an experiment to rate the similarity between text, with the goal of using this to detect the likelyness of a message being spoofed (by comparing names and addresses).
+This project is an experiment to rate the similarity between text, with the goal of using this to detect the likelyness of a message being spoofed in a specific way.
+This project focuses on phishers that don’t *completely* disguise as someone else (to avoid DMARC et al), but make it easy for their messages to be **mistaken as coming from someone else**
+(as in the names and addresses are ).

 The overall purpose is to utilize machine learning technologies to better approach spoofing, a technique used in phishing.